trinodb/trino/docs/src/main/sphinx/udf/sql/repeat.md

 ## Description

-The `REPEAT UNTIL` statement is an optional construct in [SQL routines](/routines/introduction) to allow processing of a block of statements as long as a condition is met.
+The `REPEAT UNTIL` statement is an optional construct in [](/udf/sql) to allow processing of a block of statements as long as a condition is met.
 The condition is validated as a last step of each iteration.

 The block of statements is processed at least once.
 After the first, and every subsequent processing the expression `condidtion` is validated.
 If the result is